WellthCare

 • If you receive benefits through a non-ACA-compliant program (short-term, health sharing, etc.), get a written confirmation of what is and is not covered.

 In summary, the vast majority of Americans with employer-based or ACA marketplace plans are fully covered for pre-existing conditions.
-But don't take it for granted-verify your specific plan.
-And if you're an employer, use this clarity to shift your benefits strategy from sick care to preventive wealth-building-because healthier employees with pre-existing conditions make for lower costs and stronger retention.
+But don't take it for granted — verify your specific plan.
+And if you're an employer, use this clarity to move your benefits strategy from sick care to preventive wealth-building — because healthier employees with pre-existing conditions make for lower costs and stronger retention.
+WellthCare helps employers deliver on this promise with the first Health-to-Wealth Benefit System that rewards preventive actions for chronic conditions with store dollars and retirement contributions, turning sick care into wealth-building.

 ← Back to Blog